 - Search Engine Optimisation (SEO) GUARANTEE

-Studio 36 Digital offer an SEO Moneyback Guarantee.
-We will rank your website on page one of Google within 6 months, or we’ll give you a full refund.
+Studio 36 Digital offer an SEO Guarantee.
+We will rank your website on page one of Google within 6 months, or we’ll continue your website SEO for free, until we do.

 1) Customer must inform Studio 36 Digital, the agency, that they wish to be included in the SEO Guarantee, prior to subscribing to an SEO Package.

 2) Customer must subscribe to 6 months SEO (search engine optimisation) at the agreed rate.
 ‘SEO Starter’ package is excluded from the SEO guarantee.

 3) We will establish with the customer a list of relevant key phrases to rank in Google search (amount depending on number of phrases included in specific SEO package).
 We will achieve a page one Google ranking for at least one of these phrases within 6 months from the date of sign up, confirmed by our SEO reporting tool.